aztecrex/docker-flyway/README.md

 in ```/opt/flyway/sql```.
 Run with ```docker run```.
 Arguments passed to the container are passed directly to the Flyway command.
 For example, to run all migrations, use ```docker run --volumes-from <your setup> flyway migrate```.

+## Settling

+Before running a Flyway command, the container entry point waits up to 40s for dependencies to settle.
+The entry point waits for:
+* the configuration file ```/opt/flyway/conf/flyway.conf``` to exist
+* the SQL script ready signal file ```/opt/flyway/sql/.ready``` to exist
+* database connection to be ready
+  * PostgreSQL - run ```nmap``` against the host and port from the JDBC connection URI